talniv/LinKs/User Generated Cyberlaw.md

 # User Generated Cyberlaw
 # Commons Regulation

+As you say, Fair Use Best Practices reflect a normative stance; a shared understanding regarding the appropriate scope of fair use within a particular community regarding a particular area of practice.

 ## Taking Users' Legal Agency to the Next Level
 ## Or how to incorporate Users preferences in stringent IP doctrine

 ## Presumptions
+* The problematic situation is not that where there is a group, librarians, script writers, etc. it's the case where there is no group initially.
+In other words, these are situation where there is no real "best practice" that exists ex ante.
+In other words, the best practice needs to be created.
+This is User Generated Regulation.
+* The point about the commons: it is like a knowledge commons, but an organizational commons.
+* In some cases, we don't have a policy
+* it is a situation that needs to bear the fruit of commons regulation, and there is no basis for group agency.
 * Online Social Activism is not just Online Social Activism, it is political activism.
 They are not just private regulation or private policy making, or community activism or self regulation.
 They are a form
 * It's not sufficiently interesting to say that the guidelines and terms and policies of OSPs should be written in Copyright law or change policy, because many have said this before
 * I wouldn't want to give such power to Google and Facebook.
 YUCK.
 Make them change policy for real.